Ari Behn: Reception and press coverage

 Following his death Behn was widely praised for his personal qualities, and described as a caring, colourful personality.

 In December 2017, Behn said that the actor Kevin Spacey had groped his genitals in 2007, at a nightclub during the afterparty for the Nobel Peace Prize concert; however he said he didn't feel violated by the incident and that he "had a wonderful time" at the party; Behn said on the talkshow Skavlan: "I didn't experience it as sexual harassment [...] for me it was a compliment."
 Following his death American media portrayed him as a "Spacey accuser", although he had not accused Spacey of wrongdoing or been involved in any legal cases against Spacey, and conspiracy theories focusing on the incident circulated on the Internet; Norwegian commentators pointed out that Behn had regarded the incident as a minor, entertaining anecdote, and accused American media of fostering conspiracy theories by blowing the incident out of proportion.
 Media studies scholar Gunn Enli described American coverage of Behn's death and its focus on the Spacey incident "taken out of context" as a "distorted version of reality."

 Behn was the subject of a documentary series that followed him during a difficult period around the time of his divorce.
-The three-episode series, titled Ari Behn og halve kongeriket ("Ari and the Half Kingdom"), was produced for TV3.
+The three-episode series, titled Ari Behn og halve kongeriket ("Ari and Half the Kingdom"), was produced for TV3.
 Prior to the release of the series, Behn and members of his family made clear that they did not support the final content and withheld their approval.
 TV3 aired the docuseries in 2018 despite the objections of Behn, his family, and his legal representatives.
 After Behn's death, TV3 withdrew web access to the series on the day preceding his funeral.

 Death

 Behn died at his home in Lommedalen on 25 December 2019.
 A statement from his family said Behn had died by suicide.
 He had struggled with alcoholism and mental health problems.
-In a 2009 interview he said he was chronically depressed and lonely.
+In a 2009 interview, he said he was chronically depressed and lonely.

 The swift public announcement by the Norwegian royal family following his death was noted as unusually open and forthright; King Harald V, Queen Sonja, and other members of his former wife's family as well as his own family expressed their sorrow at his death in statements released to the public.
 His funeral was held at Oslo Cathedral on 3 January 2020.

-Ari Behn's publisher said that Behn left behind a completed manuscript for a children's book which he had written with his eldest daughter Maud Angelica.
+Ari Behn's publisher said that Behn left behind a completed manuscript for a children's book that he had written with his eldest daughter Maud Angelica.
 It is uncertain whether the book will be published.

 His resting place is the Cemetery of Our Saviour.